aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-properties/coordinates/_index.md

 - tuning recognition parameters,
 - debugging ROI logic,
-- or validating that cropping and post-processing use the correct coordinates.
+- validating that cropping and post-processing use the correct coordinates.

 ---